Imperfect detectors for adversarial tasks with applications to quantum key distribution: Noise channel with flag-state squasher

 Note that \cref{thm:lossNoiseChannel} leaves us with some freedom to choose how we define the `ideal' POVM $\finPOVM[\idealEff]$.
 Increasing the efficiency $\idealEff$ of the ideal POVM decreases the weight $\frac{\etamin}{\idealEff}$ of the state in the preserved subspace.
 Additional work must be done to decide what the optimal choice would be.
 Intuitively, we would expect that the optimal choice would maximise the weight in the preserved subspace, as any part of the state outside the preserved subspace is entirely classical.

 In practice, we often do not know the exact value of $\etamin$ and $\etamax$, but only have bounds on these values.
-This can straightforwardly be used to obtain a bound on the weight described in \cref{eq:subspaceWtIncreaseLoss} is sufficient.
-With regards to the common efficiency $\idealEff$, we note that for linear optical detection setups, the common efficiency can be considered to be a part of the channel \footnote{for e.g. as described in \cite[Section IV.
+These bounds can straightforwardly be used to obtain a bound on the weight described in \cref{eq:subspaceWtIncreaseLoss}.
+With regards to the common efficiency $\idealEff$, we note that for linear optical detection setups, the common efficiency can be considered to be a part of the channel\footnote{for e.g. as described in \cite[Section IV.
 B.]{lutkenhaus1999estimates}, \cite[Section III C]{zhang_entanglement_2017} or \cite[Fig. 1]{koashi2006efficient} for a polarisation-encoded BB84 setup}.
-Thus, the ``worst case'' common efficiency can be taken to be $1$.
+Thus, the ``worst case'' common efficiency can be taken to be $1$. \begin{multimode} The main property used in the proof of \cref{thm:lossNoiseChannel} was the model for lossy detectors in the $m\leq 1$ photon subspace (\cref{eq:lossAsAPP}).
+Thus, the results of \cref{thm:lossNoiseChannel} directly carry over to the multi-mode model described in \cref{subsec:multimode}.
+In this case, the noise channel $\noiseChannel{\loss}^{\idealEff}$ can be constructed to be a direct sum of noise channels for each mode, as \cref{eq:lossAsAPP} would hold independently for each mode.
+More detailed models would need to be dealt on a case-by-case basis, or alternately via the more general \cref{thm:genericNoiseChannel} described below. \end{multimode}

 We now refer to the noise channel $\noiseChannel{\loss}^{\idealEff}$ as $\noiseChannel{\loss}$ for notational simplicity.
 Finally, combining \cref{thm:FSSFineGrained,thm:lossNoiseChannel} gives us the noise channel $\noiseChannel = \noiseChannel{\loss}\circ\noiseChannel{\dB}$ required for equivalence (iii).
-The above theorems additionally relate the weight outside the preserved subspace before and after the application of the dark count noise channel through \cref{eq:subspaceWtIncrease,eq:subspaceWtIncreaseLoss} --- $W^{\dB, \loss} = 1-\PPdb{0}{0}\frac{\etamin}{\idealEff}(1-W)$.
+The above theorems additionally relate the weight outside the preserved subspace before and after the application of the dark count noise channel through \cref{eq:subspaceWtIncrease,eq:subspaceWtIncreaseLoss}.

-Note that the usage of this theorem towards equivalence (iii) still requires a bound on the weight outside the preserved subspace $W$ before the application of the noise channel.
-Although this bound can be obtained without relying on knowledge of the dark count rates $\dB$, as shown in \cite[Appendix A]{li_improving_2020} and \cite[Corollary 4]{kamin2024improved}, an analogous result that holds under bounded (but unspecified) detector loss is not currently known.
-As a result, this must be analysed separately for each detection setup --- for example, by minimizing the bound from \cite[Theorem 3]{kamin2024improved} over all admissible values of detector loss.